REGISTERED MIDWIVES

 COLLABORATIVE CARE

 Continuity of care is both a philosophy and a process.
-It allows a relationship to develop over time between clients and their midwives, with the purpose of providing safe, individualized care and having a known care-provider at birth.
+It allows a relationship to develop over time between clients and their midwife or midwives, with the purpose of providing safe, individualized care.
+Achieving continuity of care in group practices is coordinated through clearly documented protocols, ensuring that current information on each client is available to the on-call midwife.
+These protocols are guided by the College of Midwives of BC, the regulatory body that standardizes the BC midwifery model of practice.

 To ensure the best possible care for clients, midwives co-operate and consult with other health professionals in the provision of care.
-As a primary care-provider, midwives provide education, counselling and advocacy to support their clients’ individual needs.
+As a primary caregiver, midwives provide education, counseling and advocacy to support their clients’ individual needs.

 CHOICE OF BIRTH SETTING